 - Incrementally fold wrong-sides together along the midline of the strip (optional at this stage, but I like to use this as a guide when hand folding), ironing to press the crease.
-See tips below about equal folds vs. slightly different sizes.
+See tips below about equal allowances on each fold vs. offsets.

-- Open and incrementally fold each raw edge again from side-to-centre crease at an even seam allowance, ironing to press the creases.
+- Open.
+Incrementally fold each raw edge again from side-to-centre towards your create at an even seam allowance, ironing to press the creases.
 You can use a hemming guide or other tool to help keep your allowances uniform, if needed.

 - Incrementally refold along the centre (or with a slight offset if you prefer), ironing again full length to ensure all creases are set.

 Making Binding Tape with Tape Makers

-As noted above, binding tape makers are an inexpensive and helpful tool for your crafting kit if you frequently use standard sized bindings.
-When using tape makers, the fabric strips are prepared as above, but the makers help with the work of folding.
-They take care of the edge-to-middle folds very quickly and (with care) evenly, but for the tape makers to work properly, it’s essential that your fabric strips are cut to the right size for your specific tape maker.
+As noted above, binding tape makers are an inexpensive and helpful tool if you frequently use standard sized bindings.
+The fabric strips are prepared as above, but then the tape makers help with the work of folding.
+They take care of the edge folds quickly and evenly, when used with care.
+To work properly, it’s essential that your fabric strips are cut to the right size for your specific tape maker.
 That will help ensure smooth pull-through use and a consistently folded tape.

 - Slide one end of the prepared fabric strip in through the wide end, and out through the narrow end of your tape maker.
 You may need to use something pointy to pull it into place.
 Most binding tape makers sets come with a tool to help.

 - Incrementally pull the fabric through the maker.
 As the fabric is pulled through the marker, it will be folded inwards on both edges.

 - Press with an iron to set the folds as you work your way along the length of the strip.

 The finished tape is a ready to use single fold binding.
 If you’re making a double fold binding, the tape makers does your edge folds.
 Then the middle fold needs to be made and pressed manually.

 Additional Tips and Tricks